t-med1/Business-Management/README.md

 3. Ensure you have a secure web server with PHP support for optimal functionality.
 4. Explore the Business Management System and customize it to fit your business needs.

-## Contributing

-We welcome contributions from the community!
-If you have ideas for improvements, new features, or bug fixes, please create an issue or submit a pull request.
-Check out our [contribution guidelines](CONTRIBUTING.md) for more details.

 ## Support

 If you encounter any issues or have questions, feel free to open an issue in the [issue tracker](https://github.com/your-username/business-management/issues).
 We appreciate your feedback and are here to assist you!